chrisroadmap/ar6/README.md

 I often work listening to music, and every notebook has an associated theme song.
 Some are related to the contents of the notebook, but most are just a reflection of what I was listening to at the time or what mood I was in.
 Hopefully you might discover something new.

 ## Anything broken?
-This notebook was pieced together in stages, over a period of nearly two years, in the face of conflicting interests and changing assessments.
+This notebook was pieced together in stages, over a period of nearly two years, in the face of conflicting priorities and changing assessments.
 It's highly likely that one or two links in the chain are broken.
 [Please raise an issue](https://github.com/chrisroadmap/ar6/issues) if something isn't working.

 ## Credits
 - Glen Harris and Mark Ringer for the two layer climate model in `src/ar6/twolayermodel`, and the CMIP6 tunings